 - Renewed judgment: A judgment that’s renewed to collect the unpaid debt.

-Judgments can either be a money or non-monetary judgment.
-Money judgments require you to pay the creditor a specific sum of money.
-Non-monetary judgments need you to do or stop doing an action or behavior.
+Judgments can either be money or non-monetary judgments.
+Money judgments require you to pay the judgment creditor a specific sum of money.
+Non-monetary judgments require you to do or stop doing an action or behavior.

 How Jurisdictions Impact the Duration of Judgments

 Each state sets its own statute of limitations for different types of judgments, including money judgments.
-A statute of limitations is the duration a judgment is active and enforceable.
+A statute of limitations is the duration of a judgment’s active and enforceable status.

 In Oregon, the statute of limitations for money judgments is ten years after it’s entered.
 For comparison, money judgments can be executed in Alabama for 20 years.